bugbiteme/hello-spring/README.md

 ## Deploy code to OpenShift using S2I

-create a new OpenShift project to run your hello-spring
+create a new OpenShift project to run your hello-spring application/service

 `oc new-project hello-spring`

 The Java S2I image enables developers to automatically build, deploy and run java applications on demand, in OpenShift Container Platform, by simply specifying the location of their application source code or compiled java binaries.
 In many cases, these java applications are bootable “fat jars” that include an embedded version of an application server and other frameworks (spring-boot in this instance).

-### Getting the image stream from here
+### Getting the image stream

-If your OpenShift environment doesn't already have a java image (as in some versions of minishift lack, for some strange reason) you can create one in the OpenShift project by importing an image stream.
+If your OpenShift environment doesn't already have a java image present in its catalog (as in some versions of minishift, for some reason) you can create one in the OpenShift project by importing an image stream.

 ### Getting the image stream from an official source